networktocode/ntc-netbox-plugin-onboarding/README.md

 - Will **not** have the `stack_separator` in the name of the device, by using colon (:) this would override any default application port with automation systems.

-All of the additional units will have the separator_indicator separating the name from the unit number.
+All of the additional units will have the `separator_indicator` separating the name from the unit number.
 There **will not** be a primary IP address assigned to the unit.
-Assuming that there is a methodology to parse each of the model numbers and serial numbers from a command output, there will be added in about the device that is unique to the device of serial number, model number.

-> The idea of the stacking is that there is a single management IP address for multiple switch
-> units.
-Thus there will not be hte primary IP and is tracked for physical inventory, but not for
-> logical inventory.
+Each device will have its own serial number and model number.
+Modeling the physical real world.

-So if there was a switch stack with 4 units being added, using the defaults you will have the following setup:
+Example - if there was a switch stack with 4 units being added, using the defaults you will have the following setup:

 Device Name: nyc01-sw01